 3. Keep your balance and extend your right leg forward so that your calf is parallel on the floor.

-By doing this exercise, you will be able to work the quadriceps, glutes, hamstrings, hip extensors, calves, abs, and lumbar.
+By doing this exercise, you will work the quadriceps, glutes, hamstrings, hip extensors, calves, abs, and lumbar.

-The abdominal wall is a very important point in the body, and most fitness exercises focus some of their strength on these muscles.
+The abdominal wall is a critical point in the body, and most fitness exercises focus some of their strength on these muscles.

 Show off a flat stomach in no time but don’t forget to combine it with a healthy diet.